zaatrim/VBA_Challenge_stocks_Analysis/README.md

 ## *Summary*
 ### Advantages
 -  Refactoring is a Key part of the coding process.
-When refactoring code, I did add new functionality; I want to make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.
+When refactoring code, I did add new functionality; I want to make the code more efficient by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.
 -  Code refactoring is Important.
 It will enable developers to reuse someone else’s code to optimize their code.
 -  In the specific stock analysis code.
 The refactored Code present ~81% - 85% Improvement in code Runtime.
 For large-scale stocks data set, this is a significant improvement to enable the code to scale up on large numbers of stocks.